| | | |

 Home remedies for a cold and sore throat

-Although I do believe in modern medicine and going to the doctor when needed, I’ll admit I lean towards alternative medicine first at times.
-I love a home remedy for a sore throat.
+Although I do believe in modern medicine and going to the doctor when needed, I’ll admit I lean towards alternative medicine first most the time.
+I love a home remedy for a sore throat and cold, and at the same time I utilized antibiotics when I came down with bronchitis once years ago.
+It’s about finding a balance, listening to your body and knowing what tools you have on hand and when to use them.

 Note, I am not a doctor and have not received medical training of any kind.
 These are personal decisions I make for myself.
 These products are not meant to be a prescription for diagnosis of any kind.
 Please visit a medical professional if you have concerns about your health.